 Research says water kefir has potential gut benefits, helping maintain your gut healthy and keeping your immune system strong.

 Water kefir benefits could also be linked to cancer prevention.
-It can contain up to 56 different good bacterias and yeasts!
+It can contain up to 56 different good bacteria and yeasts!

 It’s also important to know that kefir doesn’t work for everyone.
 So if you are interested in getting started, try it first before getting committed to looking after your grains.